civicrm/civicrm-dev-docs/docs/framework/token.md

 For more examples of tokens and token replacement see the [Token documentation](https://wiki.civicrm.org/confluence/display/CRMDOC/Tokens)

+## Composing messages

-### Fixme
+### CRM_Utils_Token {:#crm-utils-token}

-As the use-cases grew, techniques from the original CiviMail code were duplicated and adapted, leading to a lengthy idiom which looks a bit like this:
+For most of its history, CiviMail used a helper class, `CRM_Utils_Token`, with a number of static helper functions.
+As the use-cases grew, the technique was duplicated and adapted, leading to a lengthy idiom which looks a bit like this:

 ```php
 $subject = $template->subject;